MCP-Mirror/topherbc_python-run-mcp/README.md

 1. Clone the repository
 2. Install dependencies
 3. Run the server
-4. Test with an MCP client
+4. Test with MCP inspector

+See the `tests/` directory for example test cases and configurations.